RasaHQ/rasa-workshop/README.md

 ## Installation

-To install the required python modules you can create a virtual environment and install the dependecies there using a requirements.txt file provided in this repo:
+To install the required python modules you can create a virtual environment and install all the required dependecies there using a requirements.txt file provided in this repo:

 1. Create a conda environment:
 `conda create -n rasa-workshop python=3.6.8`